-Figure 5 Global LRT derived from two RO mission data and bias between RO LRTH and ECMWF LRTH (RO-ECMWF) during 2018.6-2018.8.
+Figure 5 Global LRT derived from two RO mission datasets and bias between RO LRTH and ECMWF LRTH (RO-ECMWF) from 2018.6 to 2018.8 (JJA). (a) FY3C LRT, (b) MetOp LRT, (c) bias between FY3C and ECMWF, and (d) bias between MetOp and ECMWF results, respectively.

-Figure 6 demonstrates the latitudinal bias distribution of FY3C and MetOp LRTH during 2018.6-2018.8, which is significantly different with DJF LRTH latitudinal bias distribution.
-For RMSE distribution, except for the two peaks over mid latitude regions in south and north hemisphere, a new peak over Antarctica appears during JJA.
-The interval of two mid latitude peaks widens obviously, from 10° latitude (5° S-5° N) to more than 20° latitude (at least 5° S-15° N).
-Compared with DJF result, in north hemisphere, FY3C RMSE decreases prominently during JJA, but the value of MetOp RMSE is almost unchanged.
-The MetOp mean bias curve in Fig. 6 is similar with that in Fig. 4, except for the negative bias over Antarctica which is not shown in DJF.
-However, the negative bias of FY3C LRTH during JJA is smaller than that in DJF, and the mean bias curve has only one peak over 25S and decreases linearly from 25S to the north pole.
+Figure 6 illustrates the latitudinal bias distribution of FY3C and MetOp LRTH from 2018.6 to 2018.8, which is significantly different to the DJF LRTH latitudinal bias distribution.
+For the RMSE distribution, except for the two peaks over mid latitudes in the southern and northern hemisphere, a new peak over Antarctica appears during JJA.
+The interval of two mid latitude peaks clearly widens, from 10° latitude (5° S-5° N) to more than 20° latitude (at least 5° S-15° N).
+Compared to the DJF results, in the northern hemisphere, FY3C RMSE decreases prominently during JJA, but the value of MetOp RMSE remains almost unchanged.
+The MetOp mean bias curve in Fig. 6 is similar to that in Fig. 4, except for the negative bias over Antarctica which is not shown in the DJF.
+However, the negative FY3C LRTH bias during JJA is smaller than in DJF, and the mean bias curve has only one peak over 25S, then declines linearly from 25S to the north pole.